-- Approved the Engagement Agreement with Fabian Ramirez for a bullying prevention and drug abuse prevention speaking engagement with the Youth on July 22, 2013, for \$2,500.00; - Approved the Tribal Limited Liability Company Code fees at \$100.00 and \$25.00 for renewal; - Approved the Journal Broadcast Group Green Bay Radio Network Af-Agreement with WCUP filiate (football games) and the Affiliation Agreement WXYT Detroit Lions Radio Network with WGLI (Radio Stations); - Approved the USDA supplemental funding request and cash match for a solar system installation for the Commodity Foods Building; - Approved the Services Agreement Vultaggio Services, with Inc. (Paisano Paving) for the Commodity Foods Warehouse paving on the north side for \$36,806.00; - Approved to remove 20 IGT S2000 reel games and to install 20 WMS Blue Bird 2's at the Baraga and Marquette Casinos (Slot Machine Agreements); - Approved the Baraga and Marquette Casinos amendments to the Master Lease Agreements and amendments to the Master Purchase Agreements with WMS Gaming, Inc.; - Approved the Pines Convenience Center starting wage increase to a Grade 3 \$8.91 and the revised position announcement for the Cashier effective July 14, 2013; - Approved Resolution KB 1944-2013 "Moratorium on Metal Mining" (prohibits metal mineral exploration and mining activities) on the Reservation Homeland for five (5) years; - Approved to appoint a lawyer(s) tem-• porarily to be paid hourly for contract review; - Approved to compensate Liana and will have the I.T.
-Department administer the page;
+- Approved the Engagement Agreement with Fabian Ramirez for a bullying prevention and drug abuse prevention speaking engagement with the Youth on July 22, 2013, for \$2,500.00; - Approved the Tribal Limited Liability Company Code fees at \$100.00 and \$25.00 for renewal; - Approved the Journal Broadcast Group Green Bay Radio Network Affiliate Agreement with WCUP (football games) and the Affiliation Agreement WXYT Detroit Lions Radio Network with WGLI (Radio Stations); - Approved the USDA supplemental funding request and cash match for a solar system installation for the Commodity Foods Building; - Approved the Services Agreement with Vultaggio Services, Inc. (Paisano Paving) for the Commodity Foods Warehouse paving on the north side for \$36,806.00; - Approved to remove 20 IGT S2000 reel games and to install 20 WMS Blue Bird 2's at the Baraga and Marquette Casinos (Slot Machine Agreements); - Approved the Baraga and Marquette Casinos amendments to the Master Lease Agreements and amendments to the Master Purchase Agreements with WMS Gaming, Inc.; - Approved the Pines Convenience Center starting wage increase to a Grade 3 \$8.91 and the revised position announcement for the Cashier effective July 14, 2013; - Approved Resolution KB 1944-2013 "Moratorium on Metal Mining" (prohibits metal mineral exploration and mining activities) on the Reservation Homeland for five (5) years; - Approved to appoint a lawyer(s) temporarily to be paid hourly for contract review; - Approved to compensate Liana Loonsfoot retroactive for the OVW Transition House Coordinator duties pending approval of the grant adjustment notice from the Department of Justice.